-10.1.3 Array and Array Element.
-In a program unit, any appearance of a symbolic name that identifies an array must be immediately followed by a subscript, except in the following cases:

-(1) In the list of an input/output statement

-(2) In a list of dummy arguments

-(3) In the list of actual arguments in a reference to an external procedure

-(4) In a COMMON statement
+- 10.1.3 Array and Array Element.
+In a program unit, any appearance of a symbolic name that identifies an array must be immediately followed by a subscript, except in the following cases: - (1) In the list of an input/output statement - (2) In a list of dummy arguments - (3) In the list of actual arguments in a reference to an external procedure - (4) In a COMMON statement - (5) In a type-statement

-Only when an actual argument of an external procedure reference is an array name may the corresponding dummy argument be an array name.
-If the actual argument is an array name, the length of the dummy argument array must agree with the length of the actual argument array.
+Only when an actual argument of an external procedure reference is an array name or an array element name may the corresponding dummy argument be an array name.
+If the actual argument is an array name, the length of the dummy argument array must be no greater than the length of the actual argument array.
+If the actual argument is an array element name, the length of the dummy argument array must be less than or equal to the length of the actual argument array plus one minus the value of the subscript of the array element.